cs411-alawini/fa24-cs411-team063-SmartInfrastructure/doc/draf_proposal.md

 ## 1. Project Title

-NBA Player Analyzer
+Guess the NBA Player Game

 ## 2. Description

 Our project is a sports-themed guessing game where players aim to identify a mystery basketball player by making educated guesses based on key performance stats.
-Instead of using physical attributes like height or team division, the game will focus on statistical categories such as points per game, average rebounds, assists, and shooting percentages.
+Instead of using physical attributes like height or team division, the game will focus on statistical categories such as average points per game, average rebounds, assists, and shooting percentages.
 When players make a guess, the system will display a color gradient to indicate how close the guess is to the actual player’s stats—green representing closer matches, and red for guesses further away.
 Players use this feedback to narrow down their guesses, offering an engaging way to explore player performance metrics.

 ## 3. Creative Component

-Taking a pre-existing game and integrate it with the NBA player database.
+Taking a pre-existing game (Wordle) and integrating it with the NBA player database.

 ## 4. Realness